Sparse MoEs meet Efficient Ensembles: Additional Experimental Results

-\cref{fig:varying_k} and \cref{fig:pbatch_m4} show the effect of varying $K$ on pBE and V-MoE, and the effect of varying $M$ on pBE, respectively.
-We make the following observations: \begin{itemize} \item In almost all cases, increasing $K$ or $M$ does not result in Pareto efficient models. \item For V-MoE, increasing $K$ seems to help in most cases, except for ECE performance where it usually hurts. \item For pBE, going from $K=1$ to $K = 2$ seems to help in most cases but going from $K = 2$ to $K = 4$ usually hurts.
-Going from $K = 1$ to $K = 4$ still helps but to a lesser extent than from $K = 1$ to $K = 2$. \item For pBE, increasing $M$ either doesn't make a consistent and significant difference or hurts (e.g. in OOD detection). \end{itemize}
+\cref{fig:varying_k} and \cref{fig:pbatch_m4} show the effect of varying $K$ on \ack and V-MoE, and the effect of varying $M$ on \ack, respectively.
+We make the following observations: \begin{itemize} \item In almost all cases, increasing $K$ or $M$ does not result in Pareto efficient models. \item For V-MoE, increasing $K$ seems to help in most cases, except for ECE performance where it usually hurts. \item For \ack, going from $K=1$ to $K = 2$ seems to help in most cases but going from $K = 2$ to $K = 4$ usually hurts.
+Going from $K = 1$ to $K = 4$ still helps but to a lesser extent than from $K = 1$ to $K = 2$. \item For \ack, increasing $M$ either doesn't make a consistent and significant difference or hurts (e.g. in OOD detection). \end{itemize}

 These conclusions should, however, be considered with caution.
-Recall that the upstream checkpoints used for fine-tuning all V-MoE and pBE models in this work are V-MoE models with $K=2$.
-Thus, the results in this experiment are confounded by upstream and downstream checkpoint mismatch for all pBE models and all V-MoE models with $K\neq2$.
-For example, we hypothesise that it is more difficult to train downstream pBE models with larger values of $M$ from upstream V-MoE models because in each partition some common expert specialisations will need to be duplicated.
+Recall that the upstream checkpoints used for fine-tuning all V-MoE and \ack models in this work are V-MoE models with $K=2$.
+Thus, the results in this experiment are confounded by upstream and downstream checkpoint mismatch for all \ack models and all V-MoE models with $K\neq2$.
+This phenomenon was observed in \citet{riquelme2021scaling} for V-MoE models.
+I.e., performance of downstream V-MoE models with mismatched values of $K$ were relatively worse than those with matched values of $K$; see their Appendix E.4 (Figures 33-35).
+We also hypothesise that it is more difficult to train downstream \ack models with larger values of $M$ from upstream V-MoE models because in each subset of the experts some common expert specialisations will need to be duplicated.
+Our ensemble members are fine-tuned from an upstream V-MoE with a predefined total number of experts ($E=32$) meaning that increasing $M$ decreases the number of experts available to each ensemble member (with $E/M$ experts per member).
+This could also impact the performance of \ack with larger sizes of $M$.